Capital One Spark Cash approval tips – $500 bonus and 2% back everywhere

 - Qualifying for a small business card

-And be aware, Capital One pulls from all 3 main credit bureaus when they process your application.
-And they report small business cards to your personal credit reports.
-So if you’re new to miles & points or want to apply for more valuable Chase cards, applying for this card might not be worth it.
+Capital One does pull from all three main credit bureaus when they process your application and they report small business cards to your personal credit reports.
+So if you’re new to miles and points or want to apply for more valuable Chase travel credit cards, applying for this card might not be worth it.